 For example, to look to the left, the lateral rectus muscle of the left eye pulls the left eye outwards and the medial rectus of the right eye pulls the right eye inwards towards the nose.

-A squint develops when the eye muscles do not work in a balanced way and the eyes do not move together correctly.
+A squint develops when the eye muscles do not work together in a balanced way, so that the eyes do not move together correctly.

-Yes, there are different types of squint.
-Squints can be divided into different categories:
+Yes, squints can be divided into different categories: